UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 {{% /note %}}

 Once you import the library you must instantiate your chip.
-In order to do that you must invocate the constructor `MetaMotion` with the **MAC address** of the chip, which can be observer in the label of the device.
-Once the sensos is instanitated you must call the `connect()` method in order to establish the Bluetooth connection
+In order to do that you must call the constructor `MetaMotion` with the **MAC address** of the chip, which can be observer in the label of the device.
+Once the sensor is instanitated, call the `connect()` method in order to establish the Bluetooth connection

 {{<code py>}}
 sensor = MetaMotion("E9:75:41:AF:11:AE")